 A good percentage of anyone looking for timeshare exit services would immediately click off this website circa 1990 design.
 A web presence captures Keeping up with current trends and practices in timeshare exiting is crucial, but this website makes us believe nobody is up to date on the latest timeshare exit laws.
-So let us recomend a company that is up to date: cancel timeshare with wesley.
+So let us recommend a company that is up to date: cancel timeshare with wesley.
 We make sure that companies are updating their sites frequently.
 It seems that they are refreshing their site every so often in 2022.
 We will continue to monitor their site in 2023.

 A boa constrictor logo greets you on the website.
 Below is a photo of a baby boomer couple happily glancing at you.
 No doubt they are glad to have found a “legitimate out” from their Timeshare.

 Getting Out of a Timeshare the Legal & Easy Way